mHealthGroup/MIMSunit-dataset-treadmill/README.md

 # MIMS unit treadmill dataset

-This dataset includes data of treadmill walking and running from 10 participants wearing Actigraph devices (Some with GT3X+ and others with GT9X) on non dominant wrist and dominant ankle.
+This dataset includes data of treadmill walking and running from 10 participants wearing Actigraph devices (Some with GT3X+ and others with GT9X) on non dominant wrist and dominant waist.

 ## files in the data folder